Contractor (Earth-mover) Licensing Program

 Is there a benefit if I complete the Contractor Licensing Program?

 Yes.
-Earth-moving contractors who complete the Contractor Licensing Program are eligible to apply for an Activity Business License for their company and an Activity Certificate for each of their employees.
+Earth-moving contractors who complete the Contractor Licensing Program are eligible to apply for an Activity Business License for their company and an Activity Certificate for each of their employees that have completed training.
 Companies that hold these are able to by-pass the regular process of obtaining a Watercourse, Wetland and Buffer Zone Activity Permit when they wish to do the following work:

 - shoreline stabilization